 Without a doubt, the answer to those three questions is a resounding Yes.

 Here is why I am strong in my feeling there:

 The internet is largely an information base.
 It is driven by information and the quality of the information, the volume of information and the value the information is put on by others who interact with the information provider.

 Quality and volume of information = Content = King.
 Interaction = Backlinks = Queen.

-Yeah, you can say that one that has a site selling shoes is not a content site but rather an ecommerce site, and there is a modicum of truth in that statement, but is not sharing on that site the quality of the shoes, a description of those shoes and the pricing of the shoes all information about shoes or buying shoes?
-People tend to put sites into boxes and would call a site that sell shoes an ecommerce site but it falls under a larger umbrella and that is one of an informational site.
-It is the information about the product that is part of what drives the search engine to give you a place in it’s rankings.
+Yeah, you can say that one that has a site selling shoes is not a content site but rather an e-commerce site, and there is a modicum of truth in that statement, but is not sharing on that site the quality of the shoes, a description of those shoes and the pricing of the shoes all information about shoes or buying shoes?
+People tend to put sites into boxes and would call a site that sells shoes an e-commerce site but it falls under a larger umbrella and that is one of an informational site.
+It is the information about the product that is part of what drives the search engine to give you a place in its rankings.
 Again, your King factor exposed.

 The other aspect of the hyperlink with your anchor text that makes sense as to why it will never change is because it is simple and easy.
 We generally take the path of least resistance as humans and this fits in well.
 To make the process to share a site that we see as a valuable one pertaining to a subject we have an interest in a more cumbersome one would go against human nature.